-Kyle Kesselring is entering his second season with the CMS coaching staff as the Defensive Line, Special Teams and Specialists Coach.
+Kyle Kesselring is entering his third season with the CMS coaching staff as the Defensive Line, Special Teams and Specialists Coach.
 Prior to CMS, Kesselring coached at the University of St. Thomas (MN).
 While at St. Thomas from 2009-2011, the Tommies compiled a 36-4 record and made the National Playoffs in all three of those seasons.
 In the 2011 season, the St. Thomas defense only allowed 10 points per game and held the opposing offense to an average of 216 yards per game in 14 games.
 At St. Thomas, Kesselring coached the defensive line, special teams, kickers, snappers, punters and holders.
 In three seasons, he coached six 1st team All-Conference selections (four defensive linemen, two kickers) and one 2nd team All-Conference performer.

 Kesselring spent two seasons as a graduate assistant with St. Cloud State University from 2007-2009 where he received his Master's degree in Sports Management.
 While at St. Cloud, he coached the offensive line, tight-ends, kickers, snappers, punters and holders.
 At St. Cloud, he coached three 1st team All-Conference players (one offensive line, one tight-end, one kicker).